 GESTATIONAL DIABETES TREATMENT

 After you are diagnosed with gestational diabetes, you will need to make changes in what you eat, and you will need to learn to check your blood sugar level.
 In some cases, you will also need to learn how to give yourself insulin injections.
-(See "Medical management and follow-up of gestational diabetes mellitus".)
+(See "Gestational diabetes mellitus: Glycemic control and maternal prognosis".)

 The main goal of treatment for gestational diabetes is to reduce the risk that the baby will be large (weigh greater than 9 lbs at birth).
 A large baby can be difficult to deliver through the pelvis (called “shoulder dystocia”).
 A vaginal delivery increases the risk of injuring a large baby (eg, broken bones or nerve injury).
 A large baby is also more likely to cause injury to the mother during the delivery.